supsha878/employee-tracker/README.md

 ## Description

-**Goal**: To create a command-line application to manage a database.
+**Goal**: To create a command-line application to manage a company database.

 This application is meant to help companies keep track of internal data.
 It builds an interactive content management system using Node.js and MySQL.